-The Governance and Nominating Committee conducts a Board skills assessment annually in order to evaluate the expertise of the Board, and to provide focus for Board development and refreshment activities.
+The Governance and Nominating Committee conducts a Board skills assessment annually in order to evaluate the expertise of the Board, and to provide focus for Board development and education activities.
 This process has required a ranking of Board member skills based upon their level of qualifications and experience so that each director could only have one specified skill at expert level and only two skills specified as highly experienced.
-Other listed skills were specified for each Board member as representing established qualifications in addition to their top three ranked skills.
+Other listed skills were specified for each Board member as representing established qualifications in addition to their top three ranked skills, which are identified in the director biographies above for each director.
+The resulting skills matrix is reviewed at a meeting of the Governance and Nominating Committee with all directors present.
 For each of the following skills, our Board includes members who identified as experts or as highly experienced.